R-Truth: Little Jimmy and Awesome Truth (2011–2012)

 On the April 11 episode of Raw, R-Truth became the number one contender for the WWE Championship along with John Cena via double disqualification after The Miz and Alex Riley attacked both of them during a number one contender's gauntlet match.
 R-Truth had previously defeated Dolph Ziggler and John Morrison prior to facing Cena at the end of the gauntlet.
-The anonymous Raw General Manager stated that, due to interference from Miz and Riley, R-Truth and Cena would both compete for the WWE Championship at Extreme Rules in a steel cage match.
+The anonymous Raw General Manager stated that, due to interference from The Miz and Riley, R-Truth and Cena would both compete for the WWE Championship at Extreme Rules in a steel cage match.
 On the April 18 episode of Raw, Morrison questioned R-Truth about his capability to compete in a match like this and challenged R-Truth to a match for his spot.
 Later that night, after Morrison won the match, R-Truth attacked Morrison, turning heel in the process.
 The following week on Raw, R-Truth stated that he was done entertaining the fans as popularity did not get him any titles.
 At Extreme Rules on May 1, R-Truth prevented Morrison from escaping the cage during the main event for the WWE Championship, ultimately costing him the title.
 On the May 9 episode of Raw, R-Truth revealed that his attack on Morrison had led to him being hospitalized before then attacking Rey Mysterio at the end of the show.
 On the May 16 episode of Raw, R-Truth accused Mysterio of being a "thief" and stealing his chance at the WWE Championship.
 R-Truth then attacked a weakened Mysterio, who had just finished a match with Alberto Del Rio.
 R-Truth faced Mysterio at Over the Limit, where he was victorious.
 After subsequent episodes of ranting and raving over John Cena's popularity, he harassed a young fan and his father on the May 30 episode of Raw, throwing a cup of soda in the father's face after a countout win over Cena.
 After Raw went off the air, the anonymous Raw General Manager scheduled a WWE Championship match between the two, on the condition that R-Truth apologize for his behavior the next week.
 On the June 6 episode of Raw, R-Truth made his way out to the ring, singing a song about "Little Jimmy" (referring to the children in attendance) and wearing a Confederate soldier's uniform, before apologizing for his actions.
 In the ensuing title match at Capitol Punishment, R-Truth was unsuccessful in winning the WWE Championship.